 - Alternatively, it’s pretty easy to make miso at home.
 While it takes 3 months to a year to finish fermenting, it’s really reliable, which means it’s actually an easy ferment for beginners.

-Tofu misozuke is a flavourful and delicious spread or dip.
-A perfect vegan cheese alternative or a protein-rich flavour enhancer.
+Tofu misozuke is a flavorful and delicious spread or dip.
+A perfect vegan cheese alternative or a protein-rich flavoring for soups and stirfries.
 See the section above for more serving suggestions.

 - Prep Time: 2 hours

 - Total Time: 2 hours

 - Cuisine: Japanese